4GeeksAcademy/GreenGarb/README.md

 - intall flask bcrypt: pip install Flask-Bcrypt

   # For the front End:
+- Make sure you are using node version 14+ and that you have already successfully installed and runned the backend.
 - npm install

 # Enter these 2 command into the terminal: